anaswick/portfolio/README.md

 Designed an analytics-driven dashboard to assess the effectiveness of a free trial campaign by tracking key metrics: total registered users, total active users, and conversion rates from free trial to paid subscriptions.
 This solution provides real-time insights into user engagement and conversion trends, enabling data-driven decisions to optimize the campaign, enhance user experience, and drive revenue growth.
 The dashboard offers a streamlined, automated approach to monitoring campaign performance and aligning marketing efforts with business objectives.

 [Complete Documentation](https://github.com/anaswick/portfolio/blob/main/assets/documentation/oca-free-trial-campaign-effectiveness-dashboard.md)

+###

+The goal of this project is to improve customer service quality and ensure interactions meet established standards by implementing a Python-based random sampling and scoring system for customer service interactions.
+This system adheres to the principle of continuous improvement, enabling regular assessments and refinements to service quality.
+The sampling focuses specifically on complaint tickets, ensuring that the most critical customer interactions are evaluated for quality and resolution effectiveness.

 ## Courses and Certification